 The Orientation Requirement

 Orientation is an exciting opportunity for you to get familiar with your new community.
-We’ll show you all the ways you can be a part of the UWM community, find a group of friends, and get help during your time at UWM.
+We’ll show you all the ways you can be a part of the campus community, find a group of friends, and get help during your time at UWM at Washington County.
 Our talented team of Orientation Leaders will guide you through the program and share their stories about their experience on campus.
 Orientation will help you:

-• Feel welcomed, comfortable, engaged and excited to be a member of the UWM at Waukesha community.
+- Feel welcome, comfortable, engaged, and excited to be a member of the UWM at Washington County community.

-• Grow in your understanding and respect of others in a diverse community.
+- Grow in your understanding and respect for others in a diverse community.

-We also expect that you have fun, come willing to learn and meet new people and adhere to all university policies during the program.
-Orientation is a required program because navigating the college transition can be challenging.
+Orientation is a required program because navigating the transition to college can be challenging.
 We want you to have access to all the tools, knowledge, and support that you can to make your transition to UWM as seamless as possible.
 We’re committed to your success and can’t wait to welcome you to your new community!